 - Unsalted butter, eggs, flour, and vanilla – Classic baking ingredients.

-- Powdered sugar – Every baked good needs sweetness, and the powdered sugar ensures a smooth consistency.
+- Powdered sugar – Every baked good needs some sweetness, and the powdered sugar ensures these cakes have a smooth consistency.

 - Espresso powder – This helps enhance and deepen the flavor of the chocolate (similar in taste to dark chocolate) but it’s also optional.
 Skip the espresso powder if you would prefer the cakes have a classic chocolate taste.